roryai/transfer_wizard_redux/readme.md

 On Windows the creation time (or birth time) is preserved when a file is copied.
 On Unix systems by default the creation time of a copied file is the time at which it was copied (for instance when copying with drag and drop).
 This program utilises the `shutil.copy2()` method, which wherever possible preserves the original file metadata when copying, even on Unix systems.
 This means that the program can be run twice on the same files and will be able to sort them again.

-I have designed this program to select the earlier of either the file birth time or modification time to be the date that is used to determine the destination directory.
+I have designed this program to select the earlier of either the file birth time, creation time, or modification time to be the date that is used to determine the destination directory.
 In future I may also check camera file metadata to determine the earliest date.

 This is because I have some pictures on my Windows hard drive that somehow have a modified time that is before the creation time!
 I am unsure how this happened, but expect it happened during a transfer of some sort.
 The creation times are all the same, but the modified dates are different, leading me to believe that the modified dates are the dates that the photos were taken.